 The Liverwurst will show the most purge as it is richest in the organ meats compared to the Braunschweiger that will have just a bit, and the Head Cheese that rarely has noticeable purge.

 The Chicken Braunschweiger is softer than the beef organ sausages.
 When slicing, we prefer to only partially thaw the Chicken Braunschweiger.
 We have found this allows for easier slicing of this organ sausage variety.

-With the exception of the Raw Braunschweiger, the organ sausages are fully cooked and ready to be thawed and enjoyed.
+The organ sausages are fully cooked and ready to be thawed and enjoyed.
 Slower thawing in the refrigerator will produce less purge as compared to faster thawing on the counter at room temperature.

 Once thawed, the organ sausages will last about a week in the refrigerator as we do not add preservatives or nitrates.
 If you like, the organ sausages may be partially thawed, portioned and refrozen.
 We use this method ourselves.